 The Suicide Prevention Coalition of Logan and Champaign Counties started in 2005 and continues on with the important work of local suicide prevention.
 The Coalition is devoted to raising awareness around the important topic of suicide prevention, the impact suicide has on our community, as well as supporting families that have been touched by suicide.

 The Coalition’s work towards Prevention and Awareness includes:

-Monthly Coalition meetings, 1st Tuesday of every month 3-4:30 pm at the West Liberty office of Consolidated Care.
+Monthly Coalition meetings, 1st Tuesday of every month 3-4:30 pm at the West Liberty office of TCN Behavioral Health.

 The promotion and coordination for mental health screening in local schools

-Awareness campaings thru community events and media campaigns
+Awareness campaigns thru community events and media campaigns

-Our Coalition is also deeply commited to Suicide Postvention, supporting those families touched by suicide.
-Our community was the first in Ohio to offer a LOSS Team response, which is a trained group of volunteers that can respond to a family at the time of their loss to offer immediate support, resources and information as well as connect families to other local survivors.
-This response is done in collaboration with local law enforcement agencies and Coroners offices.
+Our Coalition is also deeply committed to Suicide Postvention, supporting those families touched by suicide.
+Our community was the first in Ohio to offer a LOSS Team response, which is a trained group of volunteers that can respond to a family at the time of their loss to offer immediate support, resources, and information as well as connect families to other local survivors.
+This response is done in collaboration with local law enforcement agencies and Coroners' offices.